Classical Dirac particle I: The center of mass and the spins of the particle

 The first term is the component of the angular velocity along the velocity ${\bi u}$, $\bomega_u$ times $c^2$, so that $\bomega-\bomega_u=\bomega_p=({\bi u}\times{\bi a})/c^2$.
 Then the perpendicular component of the angular velocity $\bomega_p$ to the plane defined by the vectors ${\bi u}$ and ${\bi a}$, can be expressed as

 This perpendicular component has the opposite direction than the CC spin (\ref{sdudtu}).
-In general the CM spin is not along the angular velocity $\bomega$.
+In general the CM spin and the CC spin are not along the angular velocity $\bomega$.
 This perpendicular component is responsible for the curvature of the trajectory, while the $\bomega_u$ is related to the torsion of the trajectory.
 In the center of mass frame the trajectory of the point ${\bi r}$ is flat, there is no torsion and thus $\bomega_u=0$.

 The component $\bomega_u$ produces the torsion of the trajectory and depends on the third orden derivative of the vector ${\bi r}$.
 This component of the angular velocity is

 The evolution of the angular velocity is completely determined by the motion of the CC.
 The evolution of the CC determines both the trajectories of the CC and CM and the rotation of the body frame (Frenet-Serret frame) attached to the point ${\bi r}$.